 Our society tends to accommodate two genders only.
 Any gender beyond male and female is not acceptable to many.
 Transgenders have struggled over the ages to get themselves registered as a distinct gender.
 Social, political and legal battles have been borne by transgenders to be recognized as a separate gender in society.
-In 2014, the Supreme Court of India delivered a historic decision in which it acknowledged ‘transgender’ as a distinct gender or ‘third gender’.
-Yet the third gender has still not been able to gain much status in society.
+In 2014, the Supreme Court of India delivered a historic decision in which it acknowledged ‘transgender’ as a distinct gender or ‘third gender’, yet, the third gender has still not been able to gain much status in society.

-Transgenders are some of the most neglected segments of society.
-Neither the legislature nor the society has had any soft corner for them.
+Transgenders are part of the most neglected segments of society.
+Neither the legislature nor society has had any soft corner for them.
 Ironically, the third gender is not only being deprived of recognition and rights within developing societies but also in the more developed ones.
 Twenty European states still require gender sterilization!

 In Pakistan, we have a different situation.
 While the third gender remains socially deprived, it has managed to gain some legislative attention.
 Allegedly, the 2017 census has not provided the true number of transgenders in Pakistan.
 The Khawaja Sara Society claims that there are more than half a million transgenders in Pakistan but the 2017 census recorded only 10,418.